-Well, let's open our Bibles to the fifteenth chapter of Romans tonight.
+Well, let's open our Bibles to the 15th chapter of Romans tonight.
 We're going to begin to examine verses 22 through 33, the next section in this epilogue to Paul's epistle to the Romans.
 And in this section beginning in chapter 15 and verse 14 we have Paul's personal remarks as he closes out the epistle.
 He's through with the doctrinal section.
 He's really sharing his heart for the apostolic work that God has called him to fulfill.

 And I want us to look tonight at verses 22 through 33, a section that basically will deal with ministry in the will of God.
 Now as you teach the Bible, and you that are in seminary are going to find this out, sometimes when you teach a passage you're going to find out that the passage is very explicit in what it says, it is a doctrinal passage, it is a theological passage, it is a passage with a very definitive message.
 It speaks very overtly and very clearly.
-You're going to find there are other passages that speak not explicitly but implicitly, they speak not as a matter of simple fact but they speak in a way with an underlying message behind the simple facts that are articulated.
+You're going to find there are other passages that speak not explicitly but implicitly.
+They speak not as a matter of simple fact but they speak in a way with an underlying message behind the simple facts that are articulated.
 And that's as wonderful an adventure in study and preaching as that which is very obvious and very explicit.
-In fact, in some ways it's even more wonderful because there's a sense in which you've uncovered the heart of something by going beyond just that which is on the surface.
+In fact, in some ways it's even more wonderful because there's a sense in which you feel you've uncovered the heart of something by going beyond just that which is on the surface.
 This is that kind of passage.

 At first reading it seems like sort of a lot of rather insignificant things.
 Let's look at the passage together and follow as I read beginning in verse 22.

-For which cause also I have been much hindered from coming to you, but now having no more place in these parts and having a great desire these many years to come unto you.
-Whenever I take my journey into Spain for I trust to see you in my journey and be brought along my way by you if first I be somewhat fulfilled with your company.
+“For which cause also I have been much hindered from coming to you, but now having no more place in these parts and having a great desire these many years to come unto you.
+Whenever I take my journey into Spain, for I trust to see you in my journey and be brought along my way by you, if first I be somewhat fulfilled with your company.
 But now I go to Jerusalem to minister to the saints, for it has pleased them of Macedonia and Achaia to make a certain contribution for the poor saints who are at Jerusalem.
 It has pleased them truly and their debtors they are, for if the Gentiles have been made partakers of their spiritual things, their duty is also to minister unto them in material things.
-When therefore I have performed this and have sealed to them this fruit, I will come by you into Spain.
+When, therefore, I have performed this and have sealed to them this fruit, I will come by you into Spain.
 And I am sure that when I come unto you, I shall come in the fullness of the blessing of the gospel of Christ.
 Now I beseech you, brethren, for the Lord Jesus Christ's sake and for the love of the Spirit, that you strive together with me in your prayers to God for me that I may be delivered from them that do not believe in Judea and that my service which I have for Jerusalem may be accepted by the saints, that I may come unto you with joy by the will of God and may with you be refreshed.
 Now the God of peace be with you all.
-Amen.
+Amen.”

 Now at first glance it really doesn't appear to be a life changing passage.
 It looks like a whole lot of data about Paul's plans, and on the surface indeed it is.
 But underlying the surface in this passage is a very deep and profound truth that is articulated in verse 32.
-And it is this, Paul says that I may come unto you with joy and then this key phrase, "By the will of God."
+And it is this: Paul says that I may come unto you with joy and then this key phrase, "By the will of God."

-Now let me, if I might, take that phrase "by the will of God" and let it spread its implications over the whole passage because you see in this passage the attitudes, the perceptions and the viewpoints of a man who functions in the will of God.
+Now let me, if I might, take that phrase, "by the will of God," and let it spread its implications over the whole passage because you see in this passage the attitudes, the perceptions, and the viewpoints of a man who functions in the will of God.
 And as I began to study through this passage and read it over and over and look at some of it perhaps more closely and examine the original text and try to deal with what it says, I began to see coming from underneath the surface the things that characterizes this man's ministry in the will of God.
 And that is what I want you to see as well.

 Now remember, he has already discussed something of his personal ministry in the prior passage, verse 14 to 21.
 He has said that he is a priest.
 He sees himself as a priest offering up to God a sacrifice of redeemed Gentiles, which God has used him to reach.
 He sees himself as a prophet whose task is to proclaim the saving gospel of Christ in every place the Lord calls him.
 Then he sees himself as a pioneer whose desire is to serve in areas where the message has never been heard and not to build on any man's foundation but his own.